Annie Henry Christian

-Annie Christian Henry (1738–May 4, 1790) was a colonial pioneer who documented the journey with her husband William Christian and their children westward to Kentucky.
+Annie Henry Christian (1738–May 4, 1790) was a colonial pioneer who documented the journey with her husband William Christian and their children westward to Kentucky.
 Her brother was Patrick Henry, the governor of Virginia.
 Her sister, Elizabeth Henry Campbell Russell, was a Methodist lay leader.
 Her letters to family, friends, and business associates provide insight into westward movement of the 18th century America and life in the wilderness.
 Like Martha Washington and Catharine Flood McCall, she was a rare business woman, whose success was based upon slave labor.
 They had feme sole status of widows or single women who were able to operate businesses, manage finances, and enter into contracts.

 Early life

 Annie Henry, the daughter of Sarah Winston Syme Henry and John Henry, was born in Hanover County, Virginia in 1738.
 John, Sarah's second husband, was an immigrant from Scotland.
 Of their eleven children, nine survived into adulthood.
 Patrick Henry, the governor of Virginia, was her brother.
 Elizabeth Henry Campbell Russell, a Methodist lay leader, was her sister.
 She was home-schooled by her parents, and was an articulate writer.

 Annie was close to her brother Patrick, who introduced her to his friend William Christian.
 William studied law under Patrick.